bigwiginfohub-wq/tba-publications/emergent_gravity/parameter_sweep_results.md

 The parameter sweep confirms that the emergent gravity model produces testable, falsifiable predictions.
 Density is the dominant parameter.
 Coherence amplifies density but cannot replace it.

+## Acknowledgment of Magnitude Concerns

+The parameter sweep shows amplification ratios ranging from 1.000× to 9.150× (0–815% increase).
+The S1F validation run with ρ_critical = 0.01 produced a 15.3% increase (ratio = 1.153).

+**These magnitudes (8–50%) are likely too large** and may already be excluded by existing experiments (flywheels, torsion balances, atom interferometers).

+Version 2 of the model will target much smaller effects (10⁻⁶ – 10⁻⁸) once ρ_critical and the coefficients are derived from physical principles rather than chosen arbitrarily.

+See `experimental_bounds.md` for ongoing comparison with experimental data.

 The hypothesis is now quantified.
 Experimental validation is the next step.